Appreciated the safety briefs given the challenging terrain and the information on local spots – I felt I learned a lot about the area too.

 A: There’s always a guide with you on the road.
 Depending on the route and the group and your fitness level within the group we will either be on the road with you, following in a support car, or both.

-You will be able to call on us if you get a puncture or for an extra energy gel to get you over that final climb.
+You will be able to call on us if you get a puncture or for an extra energy bar to get you over that final climb.
 We carry spares and snacks and stop regularly for coffee stops at cafés.
-Stoping to top up water bottles in natural spring fountains in sleepy Swiss villages are always great group photo shot opportunities and a chance to catch a breather and stretch the legs.
 You will receive a comprehensive Road Book before your holiday and route briefings before each ride and if you are using GPS you can download the route.

 Q: Will there be a support vehicle?

-A: For groups larger than 6 riders there will be a support vehicle carrying bike spares, your wet weather clothes, sports nutrition, hydration tablets and water.
+A: Yes.
+The Brevet Team Car will be supporting you by carrying bike spares, your wet weather clothes, sports nutrition, hydration tablets and water.
 The Brevet Team Car is in constant contact with your own the road guiding team ensuring you have first class Pro Support.

 Q: Can I bring a non-cycling friend or partner?

 A: Absolutely.
-We select hotels that are in the heart of nature with lost to do for non-cyclists from hiking, adventure sports and chilling in local spas to watching the locals making Swiss cheese.
+Our Corvara hotel is in the heart of the Dolomites with lots to do for non-cyclists from hiking, adventure sports and chilling out in the spa.